The crazy thing about living a simple life is how hard it is to do. So I’m sharing some of the lessons we learned along

 Use It or Lose It

 That was my Mother’s Motto, which is true because it served her well until she was 98.

 I saw what retirement did to my in-laws.
 They basically stopped, and the combination of sitting down and poor health choices ended their lives way too early.

 On the other hand, my parents lived a very long and healthy life.

 My dad was working hard the day he decided he needed to have that abdominal Herrera checked out.
 He lived to be 86.

-My mom, many of you know, passed away August 2019 at 98.
+My mom, many of you know, passed away in August 2019 at 98.
 This was the first year she didn’t have a garden and several jars of green beans stored away for the winter.
 The first year she didn’t get to share her watermelons and cantaloupes with her neighbors and family.
 She lived by herself until three weeks before she died.
 She had a blessed life, and we were so blessed to have her with us all these years.

 I’m only sharing this with you to let you know what I think about simplifying.
 I’ve not lived the lifestyle my parents lived.
 I’ve been exposed to more stress and definitely a less healthy diet.
 One lesson I can follow as I get older is to stay interested in life.
 To keep having goals and projects.

 So our goal to simplify is different from the textbook definition.
 It’s different from what we planned or thought it would be.

 However, I will say we have never been happier!

 We actually thrive on our “to-do” list.

 Although most people our age are thinking about a townhouse with no upkeep and no worries, we decided to bring 30 acres back to their former glory!

 Another aspect of living a simple life is quality of life, health and quality time.

-We are not actually retirement age (yet), but we didn’t want to be in debt at 65.
+We are not actually at retirement age (yet), but we didn’t want to be in debt at 65.
 We wanted to start enjoying our time at home and have less stress.
 We also hope to travel more.

 I love vintage finds and bringing old things back to life.